ziwei531/svelte-simple-todo/README.md

-# Svelte + Vite
+# Simple Todo application with Svelte + Vite

-This template should help get you started developing with Svelte in Vite.
+Just a simple application to get myself familiarized with Svelte.
+It's quite a fun and easy framework to deal with!

+Below are template writing by Vite.
+Leaving it as I'll be refering it back constantly in the future ↓↓↓↓

 ## Recommended IDE Setup